-The U.S. Air Force Key Spouse Program (KSP) is an official Air Force Unit Family Readiness Program designed to enhance readiness, personal/family resiliency and establish a sense of Air Force community.
-Key Spouses are commander-appointed and serve as a vital resource to command teams in an effort to support Air Force families.
+The U.S. Air Force Key Spouse Program (KSP) is an official Air Force Unit Family Readiness Program designed to enhance readiness and personal/family resiliency, and establish a sense of Air Force community.
+Key Spouses are Commander-appointed and serve as a vital resource to command teams in an effort to support Air Force families.
 The strategic vision is to increase resiliency and unit cohesion amongst military members and their families throughout the military life cycle.

-This commander program promotes partnerships with unit leadership, Key Spouses, family members, the Airman & Family Readiness Center (A&FRC) and other community and helping agencies.
+This Commander program promotes partnerships with unit leadership, Key Spouses, family members, the Airman & Family Readiness Center (A&FRC), as well as other community and helping agencies.
 In March 2009, the KSP was standardized across the Air Force to address the needs of all Air Force families.
 The KSP provides service-minded volunteers an opportunity to contribute to their communities, with a special emphasis on support to families throughout all phases of the deployment cycle.

-The KS and KSM Guides provide volunteers with guidance, information and resources on meeting the expectations of their role and vision set forth by their unit commander.
-Key Spouse Program forms required for the Military & Family Support Center and Squadrons.
+The KS and KSM Guides provide volunteers with guidance, information and resources on meeting the expectations of their role, and the vision set forth by their unit Commander.
+The Key Spouse Program forms below are required for the Military & Family Readiness Center and Squadrons.

 Key Spouse Training

-Key Spouse Refresher Training (standardized, 1 hour, required recurring training only upon PCSing) Developed for KS’s and KSM’s returning to official KS/KSM duties (signed appointment letter by a unit commander needed) following a PCS to a new duty location.
+Key Spouse Refresher Training: (standardized, 1 hour, required recurring training only upon PCS-ing) Developed for KS’s and KSM’s returning to official KS/KSM duties (signed appointment letter by a unit Commander is needed) following a PCS to a new duty location.

-Key Spouse Mentor Training (standardized, vary from 1-2 hours in length/one-time mandatory training for all new KSMs and intended to be taken after Initial/Refresher Training) on a quarterly basis at least per guidance (Training can be via in-seat, classroom, virtually).
+Key Spouse Mentor Training: (standardized, varies from 1-2 hours in length/one-time mandatory training for all new KSMs and intended to be taken after Initial/Refresher Training) Held on a quarterly basis at least per guidance (training can be via in-seat, classroom or virtually).

-Continuing Education Training have mandatory requirements and various topics covered on a quarterly basis.
-Training is facilitated via traditional classroom/in-person training, as well as different platforms, such as computer-based training (CBT’s), Webinars, Skype, Video, Podcasts, and via online Military OneSource
+Continuing Education Training: Has mandatory requirements and various topics covered on a quarterly basis.
+Training is facilitated via traditional classroom/in-person training, as well as other platforms, such as computer-based training (CBT’s), Webinars, Skype, Video, Podcasts, and via the online Military OneSource.